Leased line: Applications

 Leased lines are used to build up private networks, private telephone networks (by interconnecting PBXs) or access the internet or a partner network (extranet).

 Here is a review of the leased-line applications in network designs over time:

 Site to site data connectivity

 Terminating a leased line with two routers can extend network capabilities across sites.
 Leased lines were first used in the 1970s by enterprise with proprietary protocols such as IBM System Network Architecture and Digital Equipment DECnet, and with TCP/IP in University and Research networks before the Internet became widely available.
 Note that other Layer 3 protocols were used such as Novell IPX on enterprise networks until TCP/IP became ubiquitous in the 2000s.
 Today, point to point data circuits are typically provisioned as either TDM, Ethernet, or Layer 3 MPLS.

+In recent years, leased-line services have increasingly been used for hybrid-cloud and data-centre interconnection, not just for traditional site-to-site office connectivity.
+Businesses now often subscribe to dedicated fibre- or Ethernet-based circuits with guaranteed symmetrical bandwidth and full-duplex traffic to link their on-premises sites and cloud infrastructure under service-level agreements.

 Site to site PBX connectivity

 Terminating a leased line with two PBX allowed customers to by-pass PSTN for inter-site telephony.
 This allowed the customers to manage their own dial plan (and to use short extensions for internal telephone number) as well as to make significant savings if enough voice traffic was carried across the line (especially when the savings on the telephone bill exceeded the fixed cost of the leased line).